FAQ

 Wise Mind Nutrition

 At Wise Mind Nutrition, we strive to teach people to recognize a middle ground, which often confronts a trade-off between physical and mental health.
 For example, going on an extreme diet that is purported to improve physical health might in turn compromise mental health, and therefore would not be a health-promoting strategy.
-This is why we need nutritional psychology.
+This is why we need concepts from nutritional psychology.

 Nutrition is not a fully logical process, nor should it be based on math equations.
 Nutrition should also not be something used simply to regulate negative mood and to improve negative affect.
 There should be a middle ground.
 We call this the wise mind.

 Wise Mind Nutrition is about eating to improve mood and optimize brain health.
 This happens at the intersection of the gut, brain, and the mind.
 Science on this “second brain” has birthed the nutritional psychiatry revolution and has taken the concept of the gut-brain axis mainstream.
-Our goal is to help you access the wisdom that already is, using nutrition and lifestyle medicine.
+Our goal is to help you access the wisdom that already exists, using nutrition and lifestyle medicine.
 Join the revolution!

 References